-- (a) applying the new accounting policy to transactions, other events and conditions occurring after the date as at which the policy is changed; and - (b) recognising the effect of the change in the accounting estimate in the current and future periods affected by the change. - Assessing whether an omission or misstatement could influence economic decisions of users, and so be material, requires consideration of the characteristics of those users.
-The Framework for the Preparation and Presentation of Financial Statements in accordance with Indian Accounting Standards issued by the Institute of Chartered Accountants of India states in paragraph 25 that 'users are assumed to have a reasonable knowledge of business and economic activities and accounting and a willingness to study the information with reasonable diligence.'
+- (a) applying the new accounting policy to transactions, other events and conditions occurring after the date as at which the policy is changed; and - (b) recognising the effect of the change in the accounting estimate in the current and future periods affected by the change. - 6 Assessing whether an omission or misstatement could influence economic decisions of users, and so be material, requires consideration of the characteristics of those users.
+The Framework for the Preparation and Presentation of Financial Statements issued by the Institute of Chartered Accountants of India states in paragraph 26 that 'It is assumed that users have a reasonable knowledge of business and economic activities and accounting and study the information with reasonable diligence.'
 Therefore, the assessment needs to take into account how users with such attributes could reasonably be expected to be influenced in making economic decisions.